 If you are working with a campus department or unit, we can also use a campus recognized funding string to transfer funds.
 One of these types of funding structures needs to be in place before the university is able to distribute funding.
 We are not able to help support you on getting an EIN approved or set up a new campus funding string.
 You will also need to complete an invoice.

-Applicants who receive approval will be expected to include the ASAP logo on any promotional materials for their project, if applicable.
 You are encouraged to display Arts on Campus notebooks or Arts for Everyone, Everywhere tote bags, which the Division of the Arts will supply, if applicable.

-For successful applicants, a short final report (.docx) will be required to complete and send in within 30 days of completion of your ASAP-funded project.
+For successful applicants, a short final report will be required to complete and send in within 30 days of completion of your ASAP-funded project.